farhan-syah/spark/SPARK.md

 Make dependencies visible early and have clear ownership for resolution.

 **Q: How do we estimate?**
 A: You don't.
 Break work small enough (1 week maximum) that estimation is unnecessary.
+This decomposition skill requires practice but is essential for SPARK success.

 **Q: What about roadmaps?**
 A: OKRs are your roadmap.
 Trust emergence for specific features.

+**Q: Can we keep 2-week release cycles?**
+A: Yes.
+SPARK's small work breakdown makes this easy - work flows continuously but releases are batched.
+Teams ship when features are ready within the cycle.

 **Q: Can this scale?**
 A: Yes.
 Works for 1-10 people as-is.
 Pod structure handles 10-50 people.

 **Q: What tools do we need?**
 A: Any board works - Trello, Notion, Linear, sticky notes, whiteboard.

+**Q: What skills does our team need?**
+A: Work decomposition (breaking tasks into <1 week pieces) and an effective Product Owner who can prioritize, remove blockers, and communicate strategy.
+These skills develop with practice.

 **Q: How do we handle multiple priorities?**
 A: OKRs force prioritization.
 If everything is urgent, nothing is urgent.